-- In every class there are group classroom activities and assignments that are graded.
+- During class, there are group classroom activities and assignments that are graded.
 Students are required to participate in classroom activities to receive credit.
-There are no make-ups for in class assignments. - If you miss class, it is your responsibility to find out what you missed from members of your group before the next class.
+There are no make-ups for in class assignments. - If you miss class, it is your responsibility to find out what you missed before the next class.